 Unfortunately, today’s milk, like much of today’s food, is chemically different than the milk of a generation ago.
 It is ultra-pasteurized, has traces of growth hormones fed to the cows from which it came, and is laden with up to 80 different antibiotics used to keep the animals healthy and productive.

 Parents with compromised immune systems are passing on their allergic systems to children who are reacting negatively to dairy products when they are introduced.
 A large majority of the children have colic, diarrhea, constipation, vomiting, ear infections, eczema or other rashes when weaned to milk.

 How the Body Responds

 Children do not “out-grow” their reactivity to dairy products; their bodies just respond to the offensive food differently.
 The skin is the largest organ of the body.
 Homeopathic physicians believe that rashes are the body’s way of discharging that which is disagreeable.
 When the rash disappears, it does not mean that the problem is gone; rather it has gone deeper into the body.

 Thus as the digestive system matures, and the diaper rash clears, it is the respiratory system that reacts.
 The child exchanges eczema and stomach aches for asthma and allergies.

 If a child continues to consume dairy products including cheese and ice cream, ear infections may persist.
 The child is getting a daily dose of antibiotics in food, and thus the body becomes resistant to the more benign types such as amoxicillin.
 Stronger and stronger drugs are needed.

 Furthermore, the child may now also be taking drugs for breathing problems and hyperactivity.
 These medications further erode the immune system, and additional problems become apparent.

 Learning Disabilities and Behavior Problems

-Children later begin to have problems with learning, behavior, attention, language, and other developmental skills.
+Children may later begin to have problems with learning, behavior, attention, language, and other developmental skills.
 The truth is that the body cannot process bad food and information coming in the eyes, ears, and skin simultaneously.

 Thus teachers tell parents about auditory processing problems, visual perceptual problems, learning disabilities, and attention deficits.
 In over 25 years of counseling families, I have “cured” more of these difficulties by suggesting an elimination diet than by tutoring.